Replication¶

 Volume Relocation¶

-When a node hosting the MD device (consumer) is drained with kubectl drain, MeshStor automatically migrates the volume to the new node.
+When a node hosting the MD device (consumer) is drained with kubectl drain --ignore-daemonsets, MeshStor automatically migrates the volume to the new node.
 The old partition is imported via NVMe-oF, a new local partition is created, and MD syncs the data.
 Once synced, the old partition is removed.
 Draining a provider-only node has no immediate effect — the DaemonSet continues exporting partitions normally.

 See Volume Relocation for detailed scenarios, observability commands, and troubleshooting.